projecthorus/chasemapper/README.md

 ```
 {'type': 'BEARING', 'bearing_type': 'delete', 'source': 'BPI', 'quantity': 2}
 ```
+The main use-case for this is to allow manual bearing entry devices to have a 'backspace' button, to remove bearings which were identified as bad just after submission.

 The above formats are accepted via a horus_udp listener, and so you must have a [profile](https://github.com/projecthorus/chasemapper/blob/master/horusmapper.cfg.example#L18) set up with a `telemetry_source_type` of `horus_udp`.